MicroFocus/CX/GOVERNANCE.md

 These are the minimum requirements for releasing this project.
 There may be additional requirements defined by the SC depending on the contents of the release.

-*   Create a release branch whose name indicates the release version number
+*   Create a release branch whose name indicates the release version number, such as release/1.0.0.0
 *   Tag source code for released version
 *   Regression Test - the required tests will be defined by the SC
 *   Receive RTM approval for dependent software through [ITLS](http://alliance.microfocus.com/RegistrationList.aspx).
 *   Receive export approval from International Trade Services (currently tyler.flake@microfocus.com)
 *   Evaluate patent documentation in the [legal/PotentialPatents.md](legal/PotentialPatents.md) file.
 Add patent notices to the product as recommended by Legal.
 *   (standalone releases) Include attribution file from ITLS that describes commercial and open source components
-*   (standalone release) Copyright
-*   (standalone release) Escrow
+*   Escrow - Only required for a new major version release or when the build environment changes.